gopeter/stayhappy/README.md

 - Run migrations with `npx prisma migrate dev`
 - Start with `npm run dev`

+### Run your own

+To run StayHappy by your own I recommed to use Vercel.

+- Clone this repository
+- Create a project on Vercel and link it to the cloned project
+- Create a postgres database on Vercel (env var must start with `DATABASE`, not Vercel's default `POSTGRES`)
+- Enable the signup function again (remove the `disabled` attribute on the sign up form button and remove the early return in the `createUser` function)
+- Create a user, go to the profile page and copy the JWT
+- Download [Scriptable](https://scriptable.app/) to your iPhone, add a new script and paste the content from `./scriptable/happy.js` into it.
+Add a text input under "Share Sheet Inputs" in the script's settings
+- Add the widget to your homescreen, choose the script you've just created and paste the JWT as parameter
+- Stay happy! 🥳

 ### Testing

 This template repo has `playwright` setup with `react-testing-library` utilities.
 You can see some example tests on the repo itself.